r0the/logi7400/README.md

 ## Progress

-See [Wiki](https://github.com/r0the/74xx/wiki) for a list of supported chips.
+See [documentation](doc/README.md) for details.
 Currently, circuits from other libraries are being integrated will later be redesigned to meet the guidelines.

-See (documentation)[doc/README.md] for details.

 ## Credit